 Taking Texas as an example, the state law provides two years to file a personal injury claim post-accident.
 This is true for both bodily injury and wrongful death claims.

-When Does the Clock Start to Run?
+When Does the Clock Start To Run?

-Your right to pursue a claim typically starts on the day of the accident and runs to an exact date in the future.
+An accident victim's right to pursue a claim typically starts on the day of the accident and runs to an exact date in the future.
 As mentioned above, each state has its own statute of limitations.

 If you were injured by a federal, state, or local government employee, there's a different procedure for filing a claim.
 Also, your time limit for filing this type of claim is usually shorter.

-Give Yourself Time to File
+Give Yourself Time To File

 What Happens if You File Late?

-Even if you feel confident that you can resolve your claim through settlement negotiations, it's still wise to make sure you have plenty of time to file a lawsuit if negotiations don't work out.
+Even if you feel confident you can resolve your claim through settlement negotiations, it's still wise to ensure you have plenty of time to file a lawsuit if negotiations don't work out.